MoonriseSoftwareCalifornia/CosmosCMS/README.md

 ![GrapesJS](grapesjs.png)

 [GrapesJS](https://grapesjs.com/) is a free, open-source web builder framework designed to help developers and designers create and customize web pages and HTML templates with ease.
 It features a visual editor with a drag-and-drop interface, allowing users to build complex web pages without needing extensive coding knowledge [3](https://esketchers.com/grapesjs-things-to-consider-before-using-it/).
 GrapesJS is popular due to its flexibility, extensive customization options, and a wide range of pre-designed templates and components [4](https://www.talentica.com/blogs/grapesjs-things-to-consider-before-using-it/).
 It was initially developed to be integrated into Content Management Systems (CMS) to speed up the creation of dynamic templates, making it a versatile tool for both beginners and experienced developers [4](https://www.talentica.com/blogs/grapesjs-things-to-consider-before-using-it/).
 The ability to export designs in various formats and its active community support further contribute to its widespread adoption [3](https://esketchers.com/grapesjs-things-to-consider-before-using-it/).

+See our [YouTube video](https://www.youtube.com/watch?v=mVGPlbnbC5c) that shows GrapesJS at work with Cosmos.

 ## Monaco/Visual Studio Code